Fu-PusH/hu-corporate-colors/README.md

 ## Importing

 Importing works pretty much as expected.
-You can import a .less file, and all the variables in it will be available.
+You can import the .less file, and all the variables in it will be available.
 The extension is optionally specified for .less files.

     @import "hu-corporate-colors";